Jose Siri Player Props: Rays vs. White Sox

 Jose Siri At The Plate

-- Siri is hitting .226 with two doubles, two home runs and two walks.
+- Siri has three doubles, two home runs and two walks while batting .229.

-- Siri has had a base hit in six of nine games this year, and multiple hits once.
+- Siri has had a base hit in seven of 10 games this year, and multiple hits once.

-- He has hit a long ball in two of nine games played this year, and in 5.9% of his plate appearances.
+- He has hit a home run in two of 10 games played this year, and in 5.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.